grenaud/dice/README.md

 	       7	35190	G,T	0,1:0	0,1:0	122,1:0

-When specifying which panels are the anchor/contaminant, the name of the populations much be the same (case sensitive) as in the headers of the frequency files.
+The user must specify which panel should be used as the contaminant panel and the anchor panel.
+If the user is planning to run the 3-pop method, she/he should also specify which is the admixing anchor panel.
+The name of the populations much be the same (case sensitive) as in the headers of the frequency files.

 --anch                Comma-separated list of anchor populations         (default: all)